debbdeb/NarrateAStory/README.md

 The platform investigates how people interact with cultural and historical information, using attention-driven signals to improve how heritage is structured, accessed, and understood.

-It is designed as a domain-extensible framework applicable to museums, education, tourism, and broader social attention research.
+It is designed as a domain-extensible framework and also applicable to other domains such as social attention research.

 Reference:
 Deb, B. (2024). *Collaborative Heritage Mapping through Publicly Sourced Triplets.* Primitive Tider, 26, 95–103. https://doi.org/10.5617/pt.12093